 All children and young people in the youth justice system are vulnerable by virtue of their age and developmental immaturity.
-High numbers of children and young people who come to the attention of youth justice services also have complex learning needs, low levels of educational attainment and more untreated health issues than their peers.
+High numbers of children and young people who come to the attention of youth justice services also have complex learning needs, low levels of educational attainment, speech, language and communication needs (SLCN) and more untreated health issues than their peers.
 Special educational needs and disabilities (SEND) are often undiagnosed as opportunities to assess are sometimes missed, with many in this vulnerable group not receiving the support they need to achieve positive change.

 Our Youth Justice SEND project supports youth offending teams, the youth secure estate and local authorities in effectively identifying and meeting young offenders’ special educational needs and disabilities, working towards more effective engagement and more positive long term outcomes.

 Run workshops around the country, training over 400 professionals who work with young people within the youth justice system, spanning 80 Local Authorities

 Developed and launched a free online learning resource, The Youth Justice SEND Bubble

 Worked with over 50 area partnerships spanning 56 Local Authorities to benchmark practice against quality standards, and reward progress with Quality Mark and Quality Lead certificates